ObjectIsAdvantag/webex-guestissuer/README.md

 Note that the issued token also has a JWT format.
 If you decode it, you'll discover its structure.
-Go to https://jwt.io, or simply type: `sparkjwt verify --jwt <token>`
+Go to https://jwt.io, or simply type: `guestissuer verify --jwt <token>`

 **Decoded Header Section**